North Wales: Language

-North Wales has a distinct regional identity.
+North Wales has a distinct regional linguistic identity.
 Its dialect of the Welsh language differs from that of other regions, such as South Wales, in some ways: for example llefrith is used in most of the North instead of llaeth for "milk"; a simple sentence such as go upstairs now might be Dos i fyny'r grisiau rŵan in North Wales, and Cer lan y stâr nawr in South Wales.
 Colloquially, a person from North Wales (especially one who speaks with this dialect or accent) is known as a North Walian, or a Gog (from the Welsh gogledd, meaning "north").
 There are Welsh medium schools scattered all across North Wales, ranging from primary to secondary schools.

 Welsh-speaking population

 According to the 2011 census, there were 204,406 Welsh-speakers aged three and over in North Wales.
 Data from the Annual Population Survey, stated that Gwynedd had the largest proportion of speakers in North Wales and Wales as a whole, with 75.6% of residents aged 3 and over saying they can speak Welsh.
 Flintshire had the lowest rate of Welsh in North Wales, with only 22.5% saying they can speak it.
 North Wales is the most Welsh-speaking region of the 4 statistical regions of Wales, at 41.9% of the population speaking Welsh in the year ending September 2019, up approximately 2.4% from September 2009.
 However, Flintshire is one of 2 principal areas in Wales where the rate of Welsh has decreased over the past decade.